isomerpages/moh-vaccinegov/_locations/vaccination-centres.md

  **Last Walk-in**:<br>
  7pm daily<br>
  1pm on eve of Public Holiday<br><br>
+ Walk-ins for Dose 1 at all paediatric Vaccination Centres, except Hougang Community Club and Senja-Cashew Community Club will cease from 9 April.<br><br>
 Walk-ins for Dose 1 at the Vaccination Centres at  Marine Parade Community Club, Woodlands Community Club and Nee Soon East Community Club will cease from 9 April, 2 May, and 10 May respectively.<br>